top of page

 In the Spring of the fifth year when the trees got their leaves, many of the trees were dead or partly dead so I pushed them all out.
 Truly a very painful day, I would only pick and sell peaches one time from those trees.

-In the next two years I would kill the nematodes in my field by natural means, planning to try again.
-I ordered another 800 peach trees in the fall of 2007 to plant in the spring of 2008 with a down payment down.
+In the next two years, I would kill the nematodes in my field by natural means, planning to try again.
+I ordered another 800 peach trees in the fall of 2007 to plant in the spring of 2008 with a down payment put forth.

 But many times what we think is dead, in the hands of God, still has life.
-In the summer of 2010 my son Preston was working in the oil field in the Pittsburgh area.
+In the summer of 2010 my son Preston was working in the oil field in the Pittsburgh area where he also met Mindy.
 He called me one hot day and said I am tired of working in the oil field, I want to come home and help you on the dairy farm.
-But there is one catch, I will help you on the dairy farm, but I want you to help me start an Orchard, I said to Preston okay, I will do that.
+Preston said, there is one catch, I will help you on the dairy farm, but I want you to help me start an Orchard, I said to Preston "okay, I will do that."

 - Written by Sam Heagy